 Edward slapped his right ear with his palm hoping to stop the voice in his head, before noticing another set of etchings in the side of the altar.
 The style, however, was very different from those on the wall.
 The figures were more detailed and finely precise, bordering on impossible to create with the stone tools available to the village.

 From left to right, the illustrated story showed a being appearing from above wielding the power of fire from his hands.
 The members of the village were shown giving the gift of food to the god-like being.
-The next panel showed the fire-wielding figure before the rock shown in previous etchings that created the monsters.
-The figure was blasting the rock with a power emanating from his hands, destroying it as the villagers surrounded him, worshipping him.
+The next panel showed the fire-wielding figure standing in front of the rock shown in previous etchings that created the monsters.
+The figure was blasting the rock with a power emanating from his hands, destroying it as the villagers surrounded him, worshiping him.

-"You’ve got them eating out of your hands, now.
-Haven’t you always wanted power, Edward?
+“You’ve got them eating out of your hands, now.
+Haven’t you always wanted to help the world, Edward?
 To make a change?
 Use them, Edward.”

 “Leave me alone!”